MalekGhazal/LMS-Project/README.md

 ## Vanier College Project

 ### Overview
 The Library Management System is a desktop application developed as part of the Application Development (Desktop) class at Vanier College.
 The goal of this project is to create a user-friendly system to manage library operations, including book management, user membership, borrowing, and returning books.
+The project follows the Model-View-Controller **(MVC)** design pattern.

 ### Team Members
 * Wei Jin